Skanarky/portfolio-app/README.md

 ## Description

-Simple front-end app showcasing my work as a developer, contact info and social profiles.
+Simple front-end app showcasing my work as a web developer, as well as my contact information and social profiles.